casprwang/blog/src/pages/about/index.md

 I am a grad student majored in Computer Science, living in ~~Beijing~~, ~~Chengdu~~, New York.

-I code Javascript for web, analyze data with Python.
+I code Javascript, Go for web, analyze data with Python, I'm also curious about many other languages.

-I love open source, and I contributed over [2,500 times](https://github.com/wangsongiam) last year on Github.
+I love open source, and I contributed over [2,000 times](https://github.com/wangsongiam) last year on Github.

 I play with [leetcode](https://leetcode.com/wangsup/), [code wars](https://www.codewars.com/users/wangsup) for new languages and